overture-stack/website/markdown/documentation/song/user/submit.md

 # Data Submission Overview

 Submitted data consists of data files (e.g. sequencing reads or VCFs), as well as any associated file metadata (data that describes the data file).
 Data is submitted to Song & Score using the Song and Score CLIs (Command Line Clients).
 The Song and Score clients are used in conjunction to upload raw data files while maintaining file metadata and provenance, which is tracked through Song metadata analysis objects.

 # Installing the Song-Client

 **Running the song-client docker image**

 You must supply environment variables for the `CLIENT_STUDY_ID`, the `CLIENT_SERVER_URL` and your `CLIENT_ACCESS_TOKEN`.
-The access token is supplied from Ego or your profile page within the DMS-UI.
+The access token is supplied from Ego or your profile page within Stage.

 ```bash
 docker run -d -it --name song-client \